rob49152/ollama-chat/readme.md

 - Real-time chat with Ollama models through a web interface
 - Intelligent hashtag generation based on conversation content (with enhanced entity extraction)
-- MySQL database for persistent storage of conversations
+- MySQL database for persistent storage of conversations (developed on MariaDB)
 - Configuration management for model selection and parameters
 - Debugging utilities for troubleshooting

 ## Prerequisites

 - Node.js 14+ and npm
-- MySQL database
+- MySQL database (or MariaDB)
 - Ollama installed and running (https://localhost:11434)

 ## Installation